Skip to main content

 ADSA was founded in 1979 to assist dying workers and their families in their fight for recognition of their asbestos caused diseases, justice, and a cure.
 Founders Robert and Rose Marie Vojakovic saw that the asbestos diseases sufferers and their families needed ongoing support medically, socially, and emotionally, and so they founded the Asbestos Diseases Advisory Service (ADAS) in 1984.
 This important service continues today providing screening services, and ongoing medical, emotional, and legal support.

-All services provided by ADSA and ADAS are absolutely free.
+All services provided by ADSA and ADAS are free.
 Public support and tax-deductible donations have enabled the Society to assist thousands of sufferers over the last 40 years.

 • Comprehensive Care